Netfreak25/gq-gmc-control/README.md

 # gq-gmc-control

+## This is a quick fork from the original, i changed the reading of the firmware version as the last char was cut of.
+Luckyly this resultet also that the readings are now correct (90x hto high before).
+I've also changed the baud rate to the default value of my GMC-300S (RE 1.05)

 Control tool  for the GQ GMC  Geiger Counters.
 This tool  provides a convenient cross platform (Linux,  Windows & OS X)  command line user interface  to most of the  device features  (which are  accessible  by USB).
 Currently the  GMC-280,